RemoteChris/RemoteChris/README.md

 ### 💼 Let's Collaborate:
 Looking for someone to turn your vision into reality?
 Need a bug-hunting hero?
 I'm your guy!
 Let's connect and create something amazing together.

-### "Code, Pub, and Sun - In that order!" - That's my motto. 😎 Hi there 👋
+### "Code, Pub, and Sun - In that order!" - That's my motto. 😎